simbrain/simbrain.net/readme.txt

 Repo for www.simbrain.net
 =========================

 Here's where the simbrain.net website should be developed.
-Update it here then use the shell script to sync it to the remote website.
+Update it here then use the shell script put.sh to sync it to the remote website.

 Notes
 -----